Renting

 The Federation of Metro Tenants’ Associations’ Tenant Hotline is a free tenant’s rights counselling service for tenants in Toronto.

 Although most real estate agents in Toronto deal primarily with home purchases and sales, some also handle rentals.
-While the Faculty Relocation Service does not have preferred providers, there are a few real estate agents we have found to be very helpful and effective in the past.
-Please feel free to contact us for a referral at faculty.support@utoronto.ca.
+While the Faculty Relocation Service does not have preferred providers, we can provide you with some names of realtors used by other incoming faculty members.
+Please feel free to contact us for a referral.

 Utilities